Get all your Nexastack queries answered here.

 You can add those modules to your GitHub repository and create a workflow that can use the existing modules.

-To automate Terraform modules through Nexastack, you first have to integrate your cloud credentials , nd you can create a workflow using visual editor according to your terraform modules.
+To automate Terraform modules through Nexastack, you first have to integrate your cloud credentials, and you can create a workflow using a visual editor according to your terraform modules.

-Users have to add the Kube config of the working cluster to the Infrastructure.
+A User has to add the Kube configuration of the working cluster to the Infrastructure.
 Also, a user has to create a workflow according to the helm charts.

 Yes, Nexastack allows you to manage Infrastructure for GCP and AWS.

 You can deploy the application's Helm charts on Supported Cloud Providers in Multi-Cloud Architecture using workflow.

 It depends on the no. of tasks in the workflow and also the duration of these tasks.

 Any member of the project can create a workflow.